Ice Ice Baby: Reception

 "Ice Ice Baby" garnered critical acclaim, was the first hip hop single to top the Billboard charts, and has been credited for helping diversify hip hop by introducing it to a mainstream audience.

-Larry Flick from Billboard commented, "Photogenic white rapper rocks impressively over a sparse beat-bed that borrows heavily from Queen's "Under Pressure".
+Larry Flick from Billboard magazine commented, "Photogenic white rapper rocks impressively over a sparse beat-bed that borrows heavily from Queen's 'Under Pressure'.
 Could pack a powerful multiformat punch."
 The Daily Vault's Christopher Thelen said it "did more for overexposure than New Coke did for soft drinks".
-Entertainment Weekly reviewer Mim Udovitch wrote that "[Vanilla Ice] probably would have scored with his hit rap single Ice Ice Baby even if he hadn't been white.
+Entertainment Weekly reviewer Mim Udovitch wrote that "[Vanilla Ice] probably would have scored with his hit rap single 'Ice Ice Baby' even if he hadn't been white.
 There's just something about the way its hook – a sample from Queen and David Bowie's 'Under Pressure' — grabs you and flings you out onto the dance floor."
 Selina Webb from Music Week said, "Equally lacking in originality yet holding the same commercial appeal".
-She added, "The catchy part is borrowed from Queen's Under Pressure, the vocal is a cool white rap.
+She added, "The catchy part is borrowed from Queen's 'Under Pressure', the vocal is a cool white rap.
 Slightly more street cred than the New Kids, yet falling squarely into the same huge market."
 A reviewer from The Network Forty said that "like Mellow Man Ace, the rap melts slowly and is as much a mood piece as it is a cruising tune.
 A motocross champion from Dallas via Miami, the 22-year-old Ice says it's time to chill out."
+Stephen Dalton from NME complimented it as a "catchy pop thumper".

 Following the song's success, California rapper Mario "Chocolate" Johnson, an associate of record producer Suge Knight, claimed that he had helped in writing the song, and had not received credit or royalties.
 Knight and two bodyguards arrived at The Palm in West Hollywood, where Van Winkle was eating.
 After shoving Van Winkle's bodyguards aside, Knight and his own bodyguards sat down opposite Van Winkle, staring at him before finally asking "How you doin'?"
 Similar incidents were repeated several times before Knight showed up at Van Winkle's suite on the fifteenth floor of the Bel Age Hotel, accompanied by Johnson and a member of the Los Angeles Raiders.
 According to Van Winkle, Knight took him out on the balcony by himself, and implied that he would throw Van Winkle off unless he signed the rights to the song over to Knight.